-Certain essential skills aren’t taught in the classroom, and how to cut a watermelon is one that no one ever thinks to teach you.
-While the massive size, odd shape, and messy insides of a watermelon might make cutting into one seem like a daunting task, slicing up this beloved fruit is much easier than you may think.
+Sometimes it's easier to skip that juicy watermelon sale at your grocery store rather than lugging it home where it tends to languish on the countertop until it eventually rots and you have to finally throw it away.
+The massive size, odd shape, and messy insides of a watermelon make cutting into one seem like a daunting task, but it turns out that slicing up this beloved fruit is much easier than you may think.
 With a host of party platters, cocktails, and refreshing salads just waiting to be made, knowing how to cut a watermelon has never been more necessary.

 All you’ll need to properly cut a watermelon is a decent-size cutting board, a bowl or platter to hold the pieces once they’re cut, and a large knife.
 Something like an eight-inch santoku knife works best, but anything larger and sharper than a butter knife will do in a pinch.
 Depending on the size of your cutting board and the surface on which you’re working, you might also want to lay down an old towel or plastic sheet to catch any stray juice.